wp-plugins/inter-library-search-by-webloft/README.txt

 Custom options include whether to search for book covers and check item availability on the fly.
 The output is easily customizable (if you know CSS) by editing the included style sheets.

 The plugin currently supports Bibsys, Bibliofil, Koha and Tidemann.
+It also support searching free online books from the National Library (Bokhylla).

 NORWEGIAN: